 We really like this small, exclusive camp which felt like a proper safari camp – not a boutique hotel.
 It has been situated well, overlooking sunrise on the plains, and the food and camp staff were great.
 The guides were good, and brought the plains alive, even at times when there seemed to be little to see.

 Our only reservation about Busanga Bushcamp is that being small; it won't suit people who need constant change or entertainment.
 There's little to do between activities, and you need to be happy entertaining yourself.

-Directions: Take a light aircraft flight lasting about 90 minutes from Lusaka or about 105 minutes from Livingstone to the Busanga Airstrip.
-From here it is a short but incredibly spectacular helicopter transfer to the bush camp.
+- Take a light aircraft flight lasting about 90 minutes from Lusaka or about 105 minutes from Livingstone to an airstrip in the Kafue, followed by a road transfer to the camp.

 Food & drink